MartinThoma/MartinThoma.github.io/_posts/2016-12-30-alpspitze.md

 with one of the simplest [via ferratas](https://en.wikipedia.org/wiki/Via_ferrata).
 It was my first one, too.

-I will document what you need for it so that you can easily hike / climb the same route.
+I documented what you need for it so that you can easily hike / climb the same route.

 I planned the route as a 2-day route.
 One day to get to the starting point,